kunlee0910/kunlee0910.github.io/_pages/research.md

 ### Working Papers
 A fragile social contract: The politics of an unpopular welfare reform in South Korea (with [Dong-kyun Im](https://sociology.snu.ac.kr/en/snu__professor/im-dong-kyun/))

+Beyond Beveridge and Bismarck: A new typology of pension systems for the 21st century (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/) and [Daria Frost](https://www.sowi.uni-mannheim.de/en/ebbinghaus/team/academic-staff-members/frost-daria/))

 ### Projects under development
 The Political Economy of Pension Reforms in South Korea: Evidence from a Conjoint Experiment (with [Dong-kyun Im](https://sociology.snu.ac.kr/en/snu__professor/im-dong-kyun/))